Home / Libraries Operations Updates / UW Libraries Student Guide

 • Early Online Access: New students have access to UW Libraries' online resources approximately 1-2 weeks prior to the start of the quarter.

-• Book & Materials Check-out: Your Husky Card is your Library Card and is required to check out materials.
+• Books & Materials: Your Husky Card is your Library Card and is required to check out materials.
 If UW Libraries doesn't have what you need, you can request it from another institution through Interlibrary Loan - check it out!

-• Top 10 Things I Wish I Knew My First Year: Bookmark this blog post for quick access to this guide and many other helpful resources:!
+• Top 10 Things I Wish I Knew My First Year: Bookmark this blog post for quick access to helpful tips and resources:!

 • Take a virtual tour through the UW Libraries!